SC-005 – Encryption

 • Technical controls approved by the UTHSC Office of Cybersecurity

-7. UTHSC data or information must be protected by encryption during transmission over any wireless network and during transmission over any non-UTHSC network
+7. UTHSC data or information must be protected by encryption during transmission over any wireless network and during transmission over any non-UTHSC network.

-1. If the encryption method includes a password, that password must be transferred through an alternative method, such as calling the individual and leaving the password on their voice mail.
+1. If the encryption method includes a password, that password must be transferred through an alternative method, such as calling the individual and leaving the password on their voicemail.

 2. Email messages containing encrypted data may never include the password in the same message as the encrypted data.
 Individuals who are unsure if they are correctly encrypting electronic data transfers should contact the ITS Office of Cybersecurity at itsecurity@uthsc.edu.